emanuelefirmani/get-git-english/docs/obiettivo_4.rst

 ##################################

-As you have seen, git succeeds in storing the history of all file changes without saving the differences.
+As you have seen, git succeeds in storing the history of all file changes without saving differences.
 At the beginning of this guide I had anticipated that SVN and git showed an opposite behaviour on this point:

 -  SVN stores deltas and, when required, rebuilds the present state;